Dutta-SD/Numerical_Methods/README.md

 # Numerical_Methods

-I created this repository for implementing codes of Numerical Methods which I am learning.
+This repository is for creating C programs of Numerical Methods